-R.B.Bailey Jr, is an english teacher, published writer, video producer, voice-over artist and blogger, living in Japan for 15 years, now.
+R.B.Bailey Jr is an American English teacher, published writer, video producer, voice-over artist and blogger, living in Japan for 19 years now.

 Before moving to Japan, he grew up in several small towns throughout the American south…but spent the longest time in Jasper, Alabama.
 So, he considers it his hometown.
-He was a skilled woodworker for eight years there, but before that, He sold vacuum cleaners, worked in a fast food restaurant, tore tickets in theater, built bedroom furniture and mobile homes (not trailers…trailers are for horses).
+He was a skilled woodworker for eight years there, but before that, He sold vacuum cleaners, worked in a fast-food restaurant, tore tickets in theater, built bedroom furniture and mobile homes (not trailers…trailers are for horses).
+He served in the U.S.Navy for three and a half years and is a decorated Gulf War veteran.

 “Promises Kept” sat in his desk drawer for several years to come.